arunoda/meteor-ddp-analyzer/README.md

 ## Start Meteor App

-Yo need to start your Meteor App with few configurations
+You need to either start your Meteor App with few configurations

-    export DISABLE_WEBSOCKETS=true
     export DDP_DEFAULT_CONNECTION_URL=http://localhost:3030
     meteor

+or just open `http://localhost:3030` from browser.
+If neither works, try disabling WebSockets by adding the following configuration:

+    export DISABLE_WEBSOCKETS=true

 Now, open your app in the browser and you'll see DDP logs dumped by `ddp-analyzer-proxy`